Sex Education season 3 is out now, and the first reviews are in.

 Will the original cast reunite for Sex Education season 3?

-From the looks of thing, the original cast will come back together for the third season of the show.
+By the looks of thing, the original cast will come back together for the third season of the show.

 In September, several of the series’ actors came together for a hilarious video to announce that the show was returning to our screens.